-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained Principal adverse impact are the most significant negative impacts of investment decision on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?